aces/Loris/docs/wiki/00_SERVER_INSTALL_AND_CONFIGURATION/01_LORIS_Install/Ubuntu/README.md

 Your LORIS instance should now be accessible by pointing your browser URL to `http://%IPADDRESS%`.

-If you use MySQL 8 and PHP 7.3 (instead of PHP 7.4), please read [this link](https://www.php.net/manual/en/mysqli.requirements.php) and also [this](https://dev.mysql.com/doc/refman/8.0/en/upgrading-from-previous-series.html#upgrade-caching-sha2-password-compatible-connectors)

 Now that the installation is complete, follow the [Setup process](https://github.com/aces/Loris/wiki/Setup) to customize your project.